Kristi1097/SDPS/README.md

 # Smart Document Processing System

+Live demo deployed app can be accessed and used at: https://sdps.onrender.com, keep in mind it won't be up for a long time.
 End-to-end document processing demo for invoices and purchase orders.
 The app ingests PDF, TXT, CSV, and image files, extracts structured fields, validates the result, and provides a review UI for corrections and confirmation.

 ## Stack